 Certain subfields of international law are notably absent or underrepresented among the funded projects.
 In particular, no projects concerning international humanitarian law have been funded by the ERC or the NWO.
 In addition, projects on international dispute settlement accounted for a very small percentage of the total funded projects (2.7%), with just two projects receiving funding in the mid- to late-2000s.
-To us, this suggests that ERC and divided this total by the number of panel members to reach a figure representing the disciplinary salience of the panel.
-In this case, the disciplinary salience of this panel would be 1.143 (8/7 = 1.143).
-Panels with a higher proportion of panelists from salient disciplines have a higher figure than panels with a smaller proportion of panelists from salient disciplines.
+To us, this suggests that ERC and NWO panels find projects that are solely or even predominantly focused on international dispute settlement to be too narrow in focus to merit funding for large-scale research.
+This contrasts with the substantial and sustained funding by the Danish National Research Foundation of the Centre of Excellence for International Courts (iCourts), based at the University of Copenhagen.